nical/lyon/cli/README.md

 ## ```fuzz```

 This command runs the built-in fuzzer.
-The fuzzer will generate random paths and tessellate them until it finds a path that trigers an error.
+The fuzzer will generate random paths and tessellate them until it finds a path that triggers an error.
 Once an error is found, the fuzzer tries to reduce the test case and prints the reduced test case to stdout.

 Run ```$> lyon fuzz --help``` for more details.